-Eventually, you are exposed to love and sex in a context that sort of clarifies how things work for you.
+Eventually, you get exposed to love and sex in a context that sort of clarifies how things work for you.
 You start watching a TV show, the boy and the girl fall in love, and they live happily ever after.
 For the most part, it’s happy.
 It makes sense.
 It is not forbidden or dirty.

-Unless, you’re a queer kid.
-Then, my friend, we have an issue.
+Unless you’re a queer kid, then, my friend, we have an issue.

-While sex and sexuality are important parts of life and learning, LGBTQ+ youth grow up with two kinds of representation in mainstream media: the hypersexualized kind, or none at all.
+While sex and sexuality are essential parts of life and learning, LGBTQ+ youth grow up with two kinds of representation in mainstream media: the hypersexualized kind, or none at all.
 For most of us, the first time we saw a queer couple in the media, it was a very sexually motivated scene that we had to turn off in front of anyone else.
-It was surrounded by everything we were told we should not have been watching, and threw us into the throes of shame.
+It was surrounded by everything we were told we should not have been watching and threw us into the throes of shame.

-Where were the LGBTQ+ couples on TV who went on dates, took walks, and did homework together?
+Where were the LGBTQ+ couples on TV that went on dates, took walks, and did homework together?
 Where were the happy single moms who met at a PTA conference and subsequently fell in love?
 How were we to know what our relationships would look like one day?

-Spoiler alert: we weren’t and we didn’t.
+Spoiler alert: we weren’t, and we didn’t.

 Don’t get me wrong – I’m not saying that LGBTQ folk aren’t sexy.
 (We are.)
 I’m not saying we don’t have sex lives that are out-of-this-world amazing.
 (We do.)
-What I am saying is that the representation of queer folk in the media is low to begin with, and is too often saturated with hypersexualized imagery.
+What I am saying is that the representation of queer folk in the media is low, to begin with, and is too often saturated with hypersexualized imagery.
 It’s a sad truth that wasn’t fixed while I was younger, but the times they are a-changin’.

 Supergirl gave every queer girl watching a flood of hope when Alex Danver’s coming out story was thoughtful and real, rather than framed to make men hoot about her.
-Carmilla perfectly portrayed how queer folks’ existence and love shouldn’t be and most definitely is not the strangest thing in the room.
+Carmilla perfectly portrayed how queer folks’ existence and love shouldn’t be, and most definitely is not the strangest thing in the room.
 Queer girls received the message that their love could be love without being just sex.